spencer-p/aoc2024/day14/recap.md

   be symmetrical down the middle of the map, which it wasn't)
 - i had to rename my input method (for reading input.txt), and I'll probably keep that rename since I never edit that line anyway

+other solutions:

+- apparently the first frame where the robots are all in unique positions is the tree frame. this seems like a lucky hunch for those that tried it
+- the danger score from part 1 is minimized when the tree forms. in my input, the tree is almost entirely in the 4th quadrant. this seems more like it was "intended" since it builds on part 1 directly.